Considering dating a Spanish girl?

 But she prefers speaking English when you’re together.
 To practice.

 “Sorry, but this isn’t working out.
-And also my ex-boyfriend is back from the grape harvest and we’ve decided to make things work out.
-Bye!”
+Also also my ex-boyfriend is back from the grape harvest and we’ve decided to give it another go.
+Did I mention he has a car?
+Well, at least his dad does… Anyway, bye!”

 Of course, I’m not one to begrudge.
 Learning languages in bed is a lot of fun.
 It beats getting a tutor to “drill you” on pronunciation any day.